A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Methods

 \subsection{Recurrent Graph Neural Network}

-In this subsection, we introduce a model parameterization based on graph recurrent neural network for the sELBO (\ref{eq:sELBO_general}).
-The conditional latent prior and approximate posterior in (\ref{eq:sELBO_factorization}) are first assumed to be Gaussian distributions:
+In this subsection, we introduce a model parameterization of the formulated sELBO based on a graph recurrent neural network.
+Here, the conditional latent prior and approximate posterior on each node $v_i$ are modelled as Gaussian distributions: